Microlensing of gravitational waves by dark matter structures: Conclusions

 \section{Conclusions}

 In this work, we have considered microlensing of GWs from BH coalescence events by small dark halos along the path of the wave as a probe of small scale DM structures.
 We have shown that for the consistency of the microlensing formalism, the classical paths that the GW takes around the DM structure should get to the detector at approximately the same frequency.
-This imposes constraints on the values of the impact parameter $y$ and the lens mass $M_{lz}$, as shown in Fig.~\ref{fig:consistency} when we impose the microlensing condition up to the ISCO orbit.
+This imposes constraints on the values of the impact parameter $y$ and the lens mass $M_{lz}$, as shown in Fig.~\ref{fig:consistency} when we impose the microlensing interference condition up to the ISCO orbit.
 For the microlensing effect of the lens to be relevant, we have also shown in Fig.~\ref{fig:consistency} that the mass lens cannot be much lighter than the chirp mass of the binary $\mathcal{M}$, as otherwise, the classical paths do not produce any interference effect at the detector.
 The combination of both effects imposes a range of lens masses for a given $y$ and $\mathcal{M}$ where the microlensing formalism describes an interference effect that could be detectable.
 The interference can happen in the geometric limit or in the wave optics regime.
-The former correctly describes the interaction when the time of arrival oscillates quickly enough in the lens plane except for around the classical paths (see Fig.~\ref{fig:oscillations}).
-This roughly happens when the wavelength of the GW is smaller than the Schwarzschild radius of the lens.
+The former correctly describes the effect roughly when the wavelength of the GW is smaller than the Schwarzschild radius of the lens.